linaGirl/related/README.md

 ORM for relational databases.

 Built in features for:
-. supports postgres & mysql
+- supports postgres & mysql
 - easy & fast loading of referenced entities
-- generates on the fly models from the tables in the database
+- on the fly generated models (from the table definitions in the database)
 - transactions
+- subqueries in filters & selects
-- complex queries
+- complex queries (select, order, group, join, and, or, in, like, .....)
 - complex joins
 - connection pooling
 - database clusters